After Iran feud, Obama and Netanyahu turn to Israel's aid wish list

 “Now we have to strengthen Israel.
 And I think that’s the best guarantor of peace,” he said last month.
 Asked how Iran will factor into the Obama-Netanyahu talks, the senior U.S. official said: “The debate on Iran has subsided.
 Obviously we feel Congress has now closed that chapter.”

-Seeking a boost in U.S. defence aid, Israel argues that sanctions relief agreed by world powers under the July deal that curbs Iran's nuclear programme will allow Tehran to invest more heavily in its missile development, while redoubling funding for Hezbollah and Hamas guerrilla allies on its borders.
+Seeking a boost in U.S. defense aid, Israel argues that sanctions relief agreed by world powers under the July deal that curbs Iran's nuclear program will allow Tehran to invest more heavily in its missile development, while redoubling funding for Hezbollah and Hamas guerrilla allies on its borders.

 Israel now receives $3.1 billion from the United States annually and wants $5 billion per year for 10 years, for a total of $50 billion, Congressional officials have told Reuters.

-Israeli government spokesmen declined to provide details on the defence aid talks, but one U.S. official predicted the sides would settle for an annual sum of $4 billion to $5 billion.
+Israeli government spokesmen declined to provide details on the defense aid talks, but one U.S. official predicted the sides would settle for an annual sum of $4 billion to $5 billion.

 U.S. officials said no agreement on a new aid agreement would be signed during Netanyahu's visit but that he and Obama would “sort of give their blessing” to the Memorandum of Understanding (MOU) negotiations.